sigurd4/enneagram/README.md

 Experiments are not conclusive, but so far, points towards the model being too simplistic, taking each archetype to the extreme, without accounding for neuances, and often being axiomatically wrong, which has grave consequenses.

+I occationally used it on others, mostly with their awareness.
+It did function to make me more charismatic towards women, but it also have made me a more suspicious and malevolent towards people i previously considered friends, and once seen-through (the curtain being revealed), it made me appear as creepy, dishonest and manipulative.
+I suppose it's only prøven purpose, then, is to effectively scare people.

 ## Effect on the self

 It can be assumed, that, as if by wish-fulfillment, one becomes more as one described onself when making the enneagram, except only a simplistic charicature of the logical extremes of each archetype.
 This is an effective way to achieve a rapid mental breakdown.